 Florida Department of Health and Department of Environmental Protection have responsibilities under this program.
 Department of Environmental Protection has primary responsibility for biomedical waste incineration and final disposal.
 Department of Health has primary authority and responsibility for facilities that generate, transport, store or treat biomedical waste through processes other than incineration.

-Biomedical waste generated by individuals in their own homes from use of syringes or diagnostic lancets also should be properly packaged and disposed.
-Indian River County Utilities partners with the DOH-Indian River in providing a community Sharps disposal and container exchange program for Indian River County residents.
-DOH-Indian River, Environmental Health serves as the primary location.
-Other approved sites are listed on the Sharps Disposal flyer.
-Medication disposal information is listed on the Medication Disposal Flyer.
+DOH-Indian River, Environmental Health serves as the primary Sharps disposal location.
+Other approved sites are listed on theย Sharps Disposal flyer.
+Medication disposal information is listed on theย Medication Disposal Flyer.

 Complaints concerning biomedical waste are investigated locally by DOH-Indian River that has the resources to clean up small amounts of improperly disposed biomedical waste.
 Emergency situations are referred to the Department of Environmental Protection Bureau of Emergency Response at 850-245-2010.